What is a clutch brake and what does it actually do?

 Clutch Brake Failure

-If you’re having trouble with your clutch brake, there’s a few main causes that are often the issue.
+If you’re having trouble with your clutch brakes, there’s a few main causes that are often the issue.
+Here’s the main problems that usually occur.

 The first reason clutch brakes fail is because the friction material wears out.
 Eventually, you’ll get metal to metal contact.
 While it can cause the gears to slow, it can damage the bearing and the cover of the transmission.